Pound slips as growth worries complicate BoE rate decision

 With economic growth under pressure post-Brexit, Britain's bond yield curve has flattened more than euro zone or U.S. peers, with the gap between 2-year/5-year and 5-year/30-year yields narrowing to around 30 basis points GB2GB10=RR, GB5GB30=RR.

-UK ministers are also discussing the repercussions of triggering Article 16, which allows the UK to stop following some parts of the Northern Ireland Protocol under the Brexit agreement.
+UK ministers are also discussing the repercussions of triggering Article 16, which allows Britain to stop following some parts of the Northern Ireland Protocol under the Brexit agreement.

 ((sujata.rao@thomsonreuters.com ; +44 207 542 6176/020 7536 7473/44 7990567646))